 This loss of older, already-stored carbon from forests’ soil organic matter as a result of more plant litter is called soil priming.
 It is happening in temperate forests around the world.
 Soil priming has also been shown to occur in tropical forests after only seven years and can last for many decades.

 These new findings reveal the limited ability of forests to save our climate under ‘business as usual’ CO2-emission cases over the next few decades or even centuries.
-We need to adopt ambitious CO2 emission reduction goals.
+We need to adopt ambitious CO2 emission reduction goals if we are going to stop climate change.

 - Bernhardt, W.H.S.a.E.S., Biogeochemistry: An Analysis of Global Change.
 3 ed.
 2013, Waltham, MA, USA and Oxford, UK: Elsevier Inc.